RedHatGov/serverless-workshop-dashboard/README.md

 Make sure to set select Size "Small" or "Large".
 Also set the "Users" count with the expected number of participants in your workshop.

+If you are an admin, [you can find the workshop guide here](https://docs.google.com/document/d/12JdE4M9MC7n9nCnrhFwy5U2cAUyfBxs_Mnk3Fm2u7Qk/edit)

 ## Access info for the workshop
 > Make sure you provisioned the workshop using RHPDS or [ran the AgnosticD role](./README-AgnosticD.md) on the cluster.